 Someday Allen may have a book published.
 He’s really one hell of a writer.

-KELLY GRACE THOMAS is the winner of the 2017 Neil Postman Award for Metaphor from Rattle and a two-time Pushcart Prize nominee, and a Best of the Net nominee.
+KELLY GRACE THOMAS (Bay Area Instructor) is the winner of the 2017 Neil Postman Award for Metaphor from Rattle and a two-time Pushcart Prize nominee, and a Best of the Net nominee.
 BOAT/BURNED, her debut collection, is forthcoming from YesYes Books.
 Kelly’s poems have appeared or are forthcoming: The Los Angeles Review, Tinderbox, Nashville Review, The Boiler, Sixth Finch, Muzzle, Rattle, PANK, decomP, Spry and more.
 Kelly was also a 2016 Fellow for the Kenyon Review Young Writers Workshop.

 Kelly also works to bring poetry to unserved youth as the Manager of Education and Pedagogy for Get Lit: Words Ignite.
 She is the co-author of Words Ignite: How to Explore, Write, and Perform Classic and Spoken Word Poetry and helped develop Get Lit’s UC approved year-long curriculum.

 She presented Get Lit’s pedagogy the AWP (2018) with Patricia Smith, Hieu Minh Nguyen, Mila Cuda and Raul Herrera.